1983 Indianapolis 500: Time trials

 Pole day time trials was scheduled for Saturday May 14.
 Rain, however, kept cars off the track nearly all day.
 At 4:15 p.m., the track finally opened for practice, but it was brief and interrupted by several yellow lights.
 Officials closed the track at 5:49 p.m., without a single car making a qualifying attempt.
 On Sunday May 15, rain washed out the entire day.
 It was the first time since 1978 that not a single car qualified on the first weekend.
-Pole day time trials was moved to the second weekend.
+Pole day time trials was moved to the second weekend, with the USAC rule stating once the cars made one rotation around the qualifying draw, "pole qualifying" ends and third day qualifying begins.

 Three-time winner Johnny Rutherford was sidelined after two major crashes.
 On May 8, he crashed in turn one, suffering minor injuries.
 On May 18, he suffered a more serious crash in turn 3.
 He broke his left foot and left ankle, and was forced to sit out the 1983 race.